SavrinAlif/digital_clock/README.md

-#Hi!
+#Hello!

-To use this application as docker container.
+To use this application as a docker container.
 Please follow the steps:

-1. Clone this repository from main branch.
+1. Clone this repository from the main branch.
 2. Install docker in your machine if not installed.
 3. Run Docker build command.
 4. Run Docker run command exposing port 8005:80.